 - A. Cumulative Grade Point Average: All students enrolled at FNU must maintain a minimum grade point average of 3.0.
 Students with less than a 3.0 at the completion of any term will be reported to the Associate Dean by the Registrar.
 Students will be placed on Academic Warning with a Performance Plan in place.
 Failure to bring the grade point average to at least 3.0 in the following term will result in dismissal from FNU.
 Attaining a grade point average of less than 3.0 at the end of a term more than once while enrolled in a program of study will result in dismissal from FNU. - B. Satisfactory completion of a course results in a grade of A or B. Courses with the following grades do not count toward total credits completed: I Incomplete; W Withdrawal; IP In Progress and F Failed. - C. Cumulative Credits Earned: Students first enrolled beginning with Winter 2014-Matriculated students completing five (5) credits or more will be considered full-time status in a given term.
 Matriculated students completing four (4) credits or less will be considered part-time status in a given term.
 A student's status may change from full-time to part-time status within a given term due to course withdraw.
 In regards to SAP (Satisfactory Academic Progress), cumulative credits earned is reviewed at the end of each term that the individual student is enrolled.. - Course enrollment must be in courses counting toward the student's degree. - Courses with the following grades do not count toward total credits completed: I Incomplete; W Withdrawal; IP In Progress and F Failed.
-Except for "F," none of these grades are included in the GPA calculation.

-- Repeated Courses: When a student is permitted to repeat a course, both the original and repeat enrollments will be noted on the student's transcript.
+Except for "F," none of these grades are included in the GPA calculation. - Repeated Courses: When a student is permitted to repeat a course, both the original and repeat enrollments will be noted on the student's transcript.
 However, only credit and grade points earned for the most recent grade are counted in computing the grade point average and determining the number of credits successfully completed. - Transfer credits will be used to satisfy credit requirements for meeting this criterion.
-Transfer credits will be counted as both hours attempted and hours completed. - D. Complete the degree or certificate within the following maximum time frame: - Students enrolled in the MSN + Companion DNP must complete by the following maximum time frame:
+Transfer credits will be counted as both hours attempted and hours completed. - D. Complete the degree or certificate within the following maximum time frame:

-CWHNP 179% Students must maintain a cumulative completion rate equal to or exceeding - □ CWHNP 179% Students must maintain a cumulative completion rate equal to or exceeding 56% of the credits attempted.
-Transfer credits should be calculated as attempted and successfully completed. - ☐ CFNP 186% Students must maintain a cumulative completion rate equal to or exceeding 54% of the credits attempted.
-Transfer credits should be calculated as attempted and successfully completed. - □ CNEP 193% Students must maintain a cumulative completion rate equal to or exceeding 52% of the credits attempted.
-Transfer credits should be calculated as attempted and successfully completed. - Students completing the ADN Bridge Entry Option must complete the Bridge year at the following maximum time frame: - □ CFNP 150% Students must maintain a cumulative completion rate equal to or exceeding 67% of the credits attempted. - □ CNEP 150% Students must maintain a cumulative completion rate equal to or exceeding 67% of the credits attempted.
+ompicio are degree or certificate within the following maximum time name. • Studen ts enrolled in the MSN + Companion DNP must complete by the following maximum time frame: CWHNP - 179% - Students must maintain a cumulative completion rate equal to or exceeding 56% of the credits attempted.
+Transfer credits should be calculated as attempted and successfully completed.
+CFNP - 186% - Students must maintain a cumulative completion rate equal to or exceeding 54% of the credits attempted.
+Transfer credits should be calculated as attempted and successfully completed.
+CNEP - 193% - Students must maintain a cumulative completion rate equal to or exceeding 52% of the credits attempted.
+Transfer credits should be calculated as attempted and successfully completed. • Studer ts completing the ADN Bridge Entry Option must complete the Bridge year at the following maxim um time frame: CFNP - 150% - Students must maintain a cumulative completion rate equal to or exceeding 67% of the credits attempted.

+of the credits attempted.

+□ CNEP - 150% - Students must maintain a cumulative completion rate equal to or exceeding 67%